-From the UPSC exam perspective aspirants should be aware of nature, colour, nutrients present/absent in each soil type.
+From the UPSC exam perspective, aspirants should be aware of nature, color, and nutrients present/absent in each soil type.
 Recommended reference materials for the topic are NCERT books for Geography.

 Now let’s dig deep into the current topic.

-Soil can be simply defined as a mixture of small rock particles/debris and organic materials/ humus which develop on the earth surface and support growth of plants.
+Soil can be defined as a mixture of small rock particles/debris and organic materials/ humus that develop on the earth’s surface and support the growth of plants.

-- In India, soil had been classified from the ancient period itself even though it was not as detail as the modern classifications.
+In India, soil had been classified from the ancient period itself even though it was not as detailed as the modern classifications.

-- In the ancient period, the classification was based on only two things; whether the soil is fertile or sterile.
-Thus the classification were:
+In the ancient period, the classification was based on only two things; whether the soil was fertile or sterile.
+Thus the classification was:

 - Urvara [fertile]